Average Weather at Nanisivik Airport Canada

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Nanisivik Airport are 72.981 deg latitude, -84.612 deg longitude, and 1,680 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Nanisivik Airport are 72.981 deg latitude, -84.612 deg longitude, and 1,680 ft elevation.

-The topography within 2 miles of Nanisivik Airport contains significant variations in elevation, with a maximum elevation change of 610 feet, and an average elevation above sea level of 1,827 feet.
-Within 10 miles contains large variations in elevation (2,500 feet).
-Within 50 miles contains extreme variations in elevation (4,373 feet).
+The topography within 2 miles of Nanisivik Airport contains significant variations in elevation, with a maximum elevation change of 610 feet and an average elevation above sea level of 1,827 feet.
+Within 10 miles contains significant variations in elevation (2,500 feet).
+Within 50 miles contains large variations in elevation (4,373 feet).